InCorp Advisory

 • Sellers of goods/services via an e-commerce platform.

-We have prepared the chart below to help you understand the flow of transactions in E-commerce.
+This chart below explains the flow of transactions in e-commerce.

 Seller